YuzheSHI/Plot-Templates/README.md

 # Matlab-Plot-Template
-A template for plotting via Matlab.
+A template for generating analysing plots via Matlab.